 a girl and her jewelry

-Thanks to the unlikely love connection between a brainy mechanical engineer and a fashionable interior designer, I came to be.
+Thanks to the unlikely love connection between a brainy engineer and a fashionable interior designer, I came to be.
 From mom and dad, I inherited an eye for aesthetics and the curiosity to know how things work.
-My family nurtured my creative qualities, enabling my artistic development and desire to design, build, and problem solve.
-My medium happens to be jewelry.
+My family nurtured my creative qualities, enabling artistic development and my desire to design, build, and problem solve.
+Today my medium is jewelry.

 I assume my childhood fascination with shiny objects and my mineral exhibit's success in the Kindergarten science fair were, perhaps, early indicators of my future in jewelry.
-Or maybe when I was willing to endure the merciless taunting I received in 5th grade for wearing every piece of jewelry I owned, simultaneously.
-It wasn't until sometime during my 5+ year college tenure in the Advertising field that I managed to completely switch gears and became immersed in my jewelry design.
+It wasn't until my extended college tenure in the Advertising field that I managed to completely switch gears and become immersed in jewelry design.
 Ten years later, I am completely hooked.
 Fine, fashion, vintage, antique, contemporary, the Avant-Garde; I love it all.
 I dream in jewelry.

-Good wine and music play a big part in my design process but it usually starts with a random idea conjured from the depths of my brain.
-I specialize in the creative cold connection of chain, rough gemstones, pearls, leather, metal beads and vintage castaways.
-I integrate finer elements such as gold vermeil, gold fill, and sterling silver to add richness.
+Design and fabrication occur simultaneously for me.
+It’s generally the very nature of the materials that dictate the final design.
+I fabricate each piece of jewelry by hand in my home studio and do all my own metalsmithing and gem setting.
+I specialize in the creative cold connection of chain, gemstones, pearls, leather, metal beads and vintage castaways.
 The use of non-jewelry items is also a distinctive characteristic of my designs.
 It's the immeasurable lineage of the vintage components I choose that make my jewelry so special, and many one-of-kind.
 I guess I'm a sucker for nostalgia and a good treasure hunt.

 Overcoming the fear of rejection to reach a larger audience has been my most crippling challenge.
 Not everyone will like my work, but it's a numbers game and I have to play.